 What Are the Risks of Bone Marrow Donation?

-Bone marrow donation is less common – only about 10% of donations are done this way.
-It involves taking stem cells directly from your bone marrow (usually from the hip bone) under general anaesthetic.
+Bone marrow donation is less common, only about 10% of donations are done this way.
+It involves taking stem cells directly from your bone marrow in your hop bone under general anaesthetic.
 Here’s what you should know:

 1. Anaesthesia Risks

-- Since you’ll be under general anaesthesia, there’s a tiny risk of nausea, vomiting, or an allergic reaction – just like with any surgery.
+- Since you’ll be under general anaesthesia, there’s some risk of nausea, vomiting, or an allergic reaction, just like with any surgery.

 2. Pain and Recovery

-- You might feel sore or stiff in your lower back or hips for a few days to a couple of weeks.
+- You might feel sore in your lower back or hips for a few days to a couple of weeks.

 - Some people feel tired for a little while afterward, but most recover quickly and are back to normal within a week or two.